Why Data Ethics Isn't Going Away

 I call the pursuit of this kind of inquiry “Franken-proofing” your work.
 Like Doctor Frankenstein, it’s easy to see our creations for all the good they can create, but we need others to highlight where such things can go awry.
 We can take in this cautionary information and iterate on a workable solution where those affected have a voice.
 Iterating is a core tenet of design and development, and an essential one in order to realize broader sociological impacts with data.

-Data bias is a broader codification of the discriminatory systems we already have, but surfacing it requires work.
+Data bias is a broader codification of the discriminatory systems we already have, but surfacing these types of data ethics issues requires work.
 Credit scores have long been an example of this.
 Mortgages count towards a higher score, but rents do not.
 To get credit started, one usually must rely on someone else or go through a long, painful process to build it.
 This reality further perpetuates the cycle of poverty and inhibits upward mobility.

 In healthcare, kidney transplants are one of the most storied examples of data discrimination.
 EGR cutoffs, a measure of kidney function used for transplant recommendations, are calculated differently based on race.
 Black patients end up being diagnosed later, when the disease is more severe.
 As a result they wait longer and die far more often.
 The National Kidney Foundation, UNOS, and other organizations are demanding change.
 These decisions have an impact on the society we create.